 Lipari is the name of an island and also the only major town in the archipelago of the Aeolian Islands, off the north coast of Sicily.

-It is also the liveliest place, and its attractive harbour area and wide choice of cafes and bars make it a popular base for exploring the islands.
+It is also the liveliest of the islands, and its attractive harbour area and wide choice of cafes and bars make it a popular base for exploring the islands.
 Boats between the islands and from Milazzo on north-east Sicily also almost all pass through Lipari harbour (larger boats at Marina Lunga, smaller boats at Marina Corta) so it is easy to reach the other islands if you are based here.

 Inside the cathedral artworks of interest include a silver statue of Saint Bartholomew and a 17th century picture depicting the "Madonna of the Rosary."
+There is also a Norman cloister with capitals decorated with animals.

 Rebuilt in the second half of the 16th century and completed with a barrel vault, the cathedral is high and rectangular with several chapels to the sides.
 In the 18th century the cathedral underwent radical changes to its structure and decorations, so the ceiling frescoes depicting biblical scenes date from this period and the silver statue of the Protector and the wooden altar were added.
 Towards the end of the 18th century the tower was erected.